Recent studies indicate that as many as 9 out of 10 people worldwide hate their jobs.

 And yet, the fact remains… as many as 9 out of 10 people are still unhappy.

-It might be that for millions of years we lived free… our very survival was dependent on a hyper sense of awareness, sharpened senses, on being fit, adaptable, and creative…
+It might be that for millions of years we lived free.
+Our very survival depended on a hyper sense of awareness, sharpened senses, being fit, adaptable, and creative…

 And we still crave these things.
-We live for them... seeking them in leisure.
+We live for them.
+We seek them in leisure.
 When we're not at work.

 These are also the qualities of an entrepreneur.

-If there’s one reason we crave the escape of stagnation, to wake up and make our own choices… to do our own thing and make our own dent… it's because a couple million years of evolution made us that way.
+If there’s one reason we crave the escape from stagnation, to wake up and make our own choices, to do our own thing, and make a dent in the universe… it's because a couple of million years of evolution made us that way.